SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/05-save-export.md

 you've performed.
 You can use the exported project to transfer your work to another computer, share the project with collaborators, archive it with your research, etc.

-When you open OpenRefine, you will see a list of your saved projects.
+When you open OpenRefine (or navigate to `http://localhost:3333/` from an already open project), you will see a list of your saved projects.
 You can click on any one of them to open them.

 ![OpenRefine Open Project](../fig/openrefine-open-project.png)